 16. Sourced in Britain/locally sourced/home-made

-This holds ever-greater sway, not just because it cuts emissions, but also because people increasingly want to know where their stuff has come from.
+This holds an ever-greater sway, not just because it cuts emissions, but also because people increasingly want to know where their stuff has come from.

 17. Approved by a respected organisation